HAVE YOUR SAY.

 CORONAVIRUS VS. IMMUNE SYSTEMS.

 Science did a long form explainer on how Sars-CoV-2, the virus responsible for Covid-19, evades the immune system.
 We love these kinds of user-friendly things.
-Here’s a taste from the introduction,
+Hereโs a taste from the introduction,

-Alpha, Beta, Delta, Omicron, BA.5—with each new SARS-CoV-2 variant or subvariant, the coronavirus seems to hone its ability to infect and spread between people.
+Alpha, Beta, Delta, Omicron, BA.5โwith each new SARS-CoV-2 variant or subvariant, the coronavirus seems to hone its ability to infect and spread between people.
 Although vaccines, drugs, and immunity from prior infections are allowing more and more people to dodge severe cases of COVID-19, the coronavirus has already killed more than 6 million people, according to the World Health Organization, and the true toll may exceed 18 million.
 Some virologists worry COVID-19 is here to stay, with SARS-CoV-2 potentially sickening people once or more a year as adenoviruses and other coronaviruses that cause the common cold do.
+One key to the virusโ success is its ability to neutralize the bodyโs immune response, thanks to its arsenal of proteins.
+Over the past 3 years, investigators have begun to explore those viral countermeasures.
+Theyโve shown that many of SARS-CoV-2โs molecules manage to shield the virusโat least temporarilyโfrom host immunity, allowing the invader to replicate and spread to more people.

 Needless to say, the article is worth the read. https://bit.ly/3D75va3